 There are many aspects – both inside and outside of super – that an authorised adviser can help you with, including savings and budgeting, property, taxation planning, estate planning, aged care, government entitlements and retirement income.

-Getting advice that takes into account your personal circumstances could help you build the foundations for funding your lifestyle when you decide to stop working.
+Getting advice that takes your personal circumstances into account could help you build the foundations for funding your lifestyle when you decide to stop working.
 It can also help you identify and prepare for any significant events that happen along the way, which may impact your long-term finances.

 Find out more details about seeing a financial adviser.

-Note: Fees cannot be deducted from a defined benefit account, but a fee in relation to defined benefit advice can be deducted from an Accumulate Plus or Retirement Access if you have one.
+Note: Fees cannot be deducted from a defined benefit account, but a fee in relation to defined benefit advice can be deducted from an Accumulate Plus or Retirement Access account if you have one.